GJChaitin/unknowable/ch2.md

 The answers to these exercises are in the LISP run in the next section.
 But don't look until you try to do them yourself!

-Once you can do these exercises, we're finally ready to **use** LISP to prove G�del's incompleteness theorem and Turing's theorem that the halting problem cannot be solved!
-But we'll start [Chapter III](https://web.archive.org/web/20131029222945/http://cs.umaine.edu/~chaitin/unknowable/ch3.html) by seeing how to do a **fixed point** in LISP.
+Once you can do these exercises, we're finally ready to **use** LISP to prove G&#246;del's incompleteness theorem and Turing's theorem that the halting problem cannot be solved!
+But we'll start Chapter III by seeing how to do a **fixed point** in LISP.
 That's a LISP expression that yields itself as its value!
 Can you figure out how to do this before I explain how?

 LISP Interpreter Run with the Exercises
 ---------------------------------------